-B&N also offer a 7 inch and 9 inch tablet in their Nook range – Nook HD and Nook HD+.
+B&N also offers a 7 inch and 9-inch tablet in their Nook range – Nook HD and Nook HD+.
 B&N recently updated both these tablets to bring native Google Play Store support to them.
 Earlier there used to be a tightly controlled B&N own store for apps and content.
 The leak from Tech Crunch adds that the version 1.5.0 Ebook reader update “was created in response to the positive critical and customer response” to the recent updates for the tablet range.

 Recent quarterly results of the B&N were not satisfactory and these updates are expected to bring more flexibility to the users and bringing their range back into the limelight.
 The Nook Simple Touch is not a replacement for the tablets since its functions include basic book reading only and is best suited for bookworms and other people who care for their eyesight as they offer the paper-like experience next only to the paper itself.
 B&N’s competitor Amazon’s range of Kindle ebook readers also feature an experimental web browser but a dedicated email client will be a first from B&N and it seems B&N plans to give their ebook reader an edge over them.